Skip to main content

 Project Committees

-The Government Air Exposure Review Panel was formed to provide direction to the Air Exposure Review consultants (Intrinsik, CanNorth, 4 Directions of Conservation), to support the quality, accuracy, and relevance of the consultant’s deliverables.
-The GAERP is comprised of the following members:
+The Government Air Exposure Review Panel (GAERP) provided direction to the Air Exposure Review consultants (Intrinsik, CanNorth, 4 Directions of Conservation), to support the quality, accuracy, and relevance of the consultant’s deliverables.
+The GAERP was comprised of the following members:

 • Aamjiwnaang First Nation Health and Environment Departments